-You might be planning on renovating your garage by putting or replacing the existing drywall in it.
+You might be planning on renovating your garage by installing drywall or replacing the existing drywall.
 But do you already know the size of the drywall that you will need?
 If not, then you've come to the right place.
 In this article, we have researched and asked the experts what size is appropriate for your garage.
 This is what we found out.

 The size of the drywall needed for your garage will depend on the size of your garage.
-But the most common drywall size available in stores is 4x8 (four feet wide, eight feet long).
+But the most common drywall size available in stores is 4 x 8 (four feet wide, eight feet long).
 Drywall is also measured in thickness.
-When getting the appropriate one for your garage, the standard size for this is 1/2 inches or 12.7mm thick drywall panels.
+When getting the appropriate one for your garage, the standard size for this is 1/2 inch or 12.7mm drywall panels.

-Continue reading as we will discuss drywall sizes below more in-depth manner.
+Continue reading as we discuss drywall sizes below in more detail.
 We will be providing some vital information to help you gear up for that garage renovation that you have been itching to do.
 At the end of this post, we will suggest some cool and informative articles that we think could pique your interest.
 So what are we waiting for?
 Let's get started.

 Ultimately, it will boil down to the type of drywalling you will be doing.
 There are different sizes according to what type of wall will be done.
-Some iterations of drywalls are made longer, while some are wider.
+Some drywall is longer, while some is wider.

-When choosing drywall sizes, there are two ways, thickness, length, and width.
-For the length and width, these are the standard available sizes that you can find in most hardware stores
+When choosing drywall sizes, there are thickness, length, and width.
+For the length and width, these are the standard available sizes that you can find in most hardware stores:

 - 4ft x 12ft or 16 ft (these are perfect for tall or long walls)

-- 2ft x 2ft (usually used for patching or preparing broken drywalls)
+- 2ft x 2ft (usually used for patching or preparing broken drywall)

 Do take note that this is read as four feet wide and eight feet long.
 This means that the first number measures the width of the panel and the second one measures how tall it is if you position it vertically.

-For the thickness, below are the standard measurements that you will encounter when shopping for drywalls.
+For the thickness, below are the standard measurements that you will encounter when shopping for drywall.